isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1295.md

 ---
-title: Ascent iSPOT Fleet Management System - iSPOT FMS Tracking and Workflow management - Package D (100 Vehicles)
+title: Ascent's iSPOT FMS enable companies to transform their business with data-driven actions on a simple managed platform from the day that they start their fleet.
+Ascent's positioning in the market on iSPOT FMS has always been cost leadership, commoditizing our solutions and making it available to all companies operating fleets.
+Installation, guided adoption walkthrough and business hours support flattens the learning curve and allow SME to exact benefits immediately after signing up with us
 permalink: /productivity-solutions-grant/solutionrepo/solution1295
 ---

 ### Description

-Ascent's iSPOT FMS enable companies to transform their business with data-driven actions on a simple managed platform from the day that they start their fleet.
-Ascent's positioning in the market on iSPOT FMS has always been cost leadership, commoditizing our solutions and making it available to all companies operating fleets.
-Installation, guided adoption walkthrough and business hours support flattens the learning curve and allow SME to exact benefits immediately after signing up with us
+201018732N

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Ascent_20200175_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria